petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results.md

 ### Post-filtering

 Post-filtering happens prior to presenting results in the UI.
-For example, if a User searches for *liferay*, the search engine returns all relevant forum posts.
-As the Search Results iterates through this list, it performs one last permission check of each post to ensure the User can view the post and its categories.
-If a User doesn't have permission to view the post, it isn't displayed in the list of search results.
+For example, if a user searches for *liferay*, the search engine returns all relevant forum posts.
+As the Search Results iterates through this list, it performs one last permission check of each post to ensure the user can view the post and its categories.
+If a user doesn't have permission to view the post, it isn't displayed in the list of search results.

 Post-filtering is configurable at *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr; *Search* &rarr; *Default Search Result Permission Filter*.
 It includes two settings: